Chalk it up to experience

 Here at home, I'm planning an article about a lady who has held a lifelong dream of seeing the Iditarod dogsled race in Alaska.
 Her fascination began in her childhood, now in her sixties, she is going next month to finally experience it.
 She will watch from start to finish and also hitch a ride with one of the competing teams.

 These people and their stories stick in my mind.
 They thought; why not?
 Why wait?
-When they had the opportunity to do it, they did it, because time is a slippery devil.
+When they had the opportunity to do it, they did it.
+They had the good sense to realise that time is a wicked mistress.

 What’s on your list?